“And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.” (Luke 19:13 KJV)

 8 he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for the unique gift You have given me.
-My Dear Holy Spirit, teach and help me to discover, develop and deploy this gift for the growth and expansion of God’s Kingdom on earth, in Jesus’ name.
+My Dear Holy Spirit, teach and help me discover, develop and deploy this gift for God’s glory and the growth and edification of the body of Christ on earth, in Jesus’ name.
 Amen.